ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_debugging.rst

 Debugging (local)
 =================

-If you want to break into a module and step through with the debugger, locally running the module you can do:
+To break into a module running on localhost and step through with the debugger:

 - Set a breakpoint in the module: ``import pdb; pdb.set_trace()``
 - Run the module on the local machine: ``$ python -m pdb ./my_new_test_module.py ./args.json``